chauvaua/chauvaua/README.md

 ➡ Created interactive dashboards and automated reporting pipelines in Python & Power BI.

 **Freelance Projects**
-➡ Built AI-powered analytics tools and data architectures with a focus on sustainable computation.
+➡ Built AI-powered analytics tools and data architectures with a focus on sustainable/responsible computation.

 ---